dragoonius/Computer-Science-I-Computational-Physics/README.md

-# CSI-107-Computer-Science-I-Computational-Physics
-Course projects assigned in CSI 107 Computer Science I: Computational Physics (CSI 107) at Muhlenberg College.
+# Computer Science I: Computational Physics (CSI 107), Muhlenberg College

 ## Course Description:
 An introduction to Computer Science through the development of software to solve physics based problems.
 Emphasis is given to the implementation of models involving physics phenomena such as kinematics, the laws of motion, gravity, and momentum and energy conservation.
 Students learn to use basic software creation strategies, in designing and developing their physics simulations on their own and in collaboration with physics students.
 The course is intended for those with no prior experience in computer science but with a desire to hone problem solving and computing skills with a focus on physics.
 This course, in conjunction with PHY 1XX General Physics 1: Computational Physics, satisfies the IL requirement.